freeman-lab/gl-scene/README.md

 #### `scene.init()`

 Initialize the scene.
 Checks that required properties are defined, and replaces missing properties with defaults where possible.
-If a shape has undefined material properties, they will be replaced with the defaults for the material.
+If a shape has undefined styles, they will be replaced with the defaults for the material.
+Undefined light styles will be set as for a white point light.
 Because some materials require a light to be specified, a single light above the origin will be created.

 #### `scene.draw(camera)`

-Draw the scene to the `webgl` context with an optional `camera`, which must have a `view` method.
+Draw the scene to the `webgl` context with an optional `camera`.

-Compatible cameras:
+The `camera` must have a `view` method.
+The following are supported:
 - [`canvas-orbit-camera`](https://npmjs.com/canvas-orbit-camera)

 ### manipulation